rkooverjee/Resume/index.md

 -	Effective communication with both internal and external stakeholders
 -	Vendor relationship management
 -	Stakeholder management, Risk & Issue Management
--	Transition Management
+-	Data Migration
 -	Insourcing and Cloud Migration
 -	Data Centre Migration
 -	Good understanding of Jira and Confluence
 -	SCRUM master
+-	Web Designer

 ## EXPERIENCE
 ### NAB BANKING – SENIOR PROJECT MANAGER
 #### February 2019 – March 2020

 **Project: Infrastructure Cloud Migration**
--	Completed the analysis phase of the project to determine which types of infrastructure and applications are eligible for cloud migration.
+-	•	Completed the analysis of the bank’s current infrastructure and applications running on it to determine the candidates for cloud migration.

 **Project: Insource Linux/Windows servers from Vendor into NAB UK.**
 Insourcing is designed to help NAB build internal technical capability, knowledge and skills, giving greater visibility and control of their infrastructure and services.
-Achievement:
+This project involved liaising with teams in Melbourne, UK and India.

 -	Successfully transferred maintenance and support services from vendor to NAB UK.
 -	Reduced the maintenance/support costs for NAB through the insourcing process
 -	An improvement in the support to internal NAB customers by NAB UK through being flexible and agile.

 **Project: AD Hardening Project**
 Active Directory is managed by a vendor for NAB.
-This project was initiated to ensure that the NAB technical team has the latest knowledge to manage AD as well as design a more secure AD once NAB insources the AD services.
+This project was initiated to ensure that the NAB technical team has the latest knowledge to manage AD internally.
+Training sessions were organized for Microsoft to provide the latest techniques in managing AD.

-Achievement:
--	The AD team within NAB are now managing the AD environment and ensuring it is more secured.
+-	The AD team within NAB are now successfully managing the AD environment and ensuring the latest security principles are applied.
 -	An improvement of service to the internal tech teams resulting in faster delivery of projects.

 ### ANZ BANKING CORPORATION – SENIOR PROJECT MANAGER ###
 #### August 2008 – November 2018 ####